atreyasha/spp-explainability/docs/develop.md

     3. Self-thoughts

+        1.  use graphical TikZ editor for creating graphs

-        1.  add visualization of in-depth computational graph in paper for clarity
+        2.  add visualization of in-depth computational graph in paper for clarity

-        2.  compare oracle performance with those from other papers
+        3.  compare oracle performance with those from other papers

-        3.  semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background
+        4.  semirings, abstract algebra and how they are used for finite-state machines in Forward and Viterbi algorithms -\> go deeper into this to get some background

-        4.  use more appropriate and generalized semiring terminology from Peng et al. 2019 -\> more generalized compared to SoPa paper
+        5.  use more appropriate and generalized semiring terminology from Peng et al. 2019 -\> more generalized compared to SoPa paper

-        5. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs
+        6. Chomsky hierarchy of languages -\> might be relevant especially relating to CFGs

-        6. FSA/WFSAs -\> input theoretical CS, mathematics background
+        7. FSA/WFSAs -\> input theoretical CS, mathematics background
             to describe these

-        7. ANN\'s historical literature -\> describe how ANNs
+        8. ANN\'s historical literature -\> describe how ANNs
             approximate symbolic representations

-        8.  extension/recommendations -\> transducer for seq2seq tasks
+        9.  extension/recommendations -\> transducer for seq2seq tasks

 ## Completed